react-native-async-storage/async-storage/docs/API.md

 ## `useAsyncStorage`

-Uses the new [hooks api](https://reactjs.org/docs/hooks-intro.html) to give you convenience functions to get, set, merge and delete a value from a location.
+Uses the new [hooks api](https://reactjs.org/docs/hooks-intro.html) to give you convenience functions so you can get, set, merge and delete a value for a given key from Async Storage.

-The `useAsyncStorage` returns an object that exposes all all the methods that allow you to interact with the stored value.
+The `useAsyncStorage` returns an object that exposes all methods that allow you to interact with the stored value.

 **Signature**: